-- Analyzing environmental effects, including human health, economic, and social effects on minority populations and low-income populations when such analysis is required by NEPA. - Making sure that mitigation measures outlined or analyzed in environmental assessments, environmental impact statements, and Records of Decision, whenever feasible, address disproportionately high and adverse environmental effects or proposed actions on minority populations and low-income populations. - Providing opportunities for community input in the NEPA process, including identifying potential effects and mitigation measures in consultation with affected communities and improving accessibility to public meetings, official documents, and notices to affected communities.
+- Analyzing environmental effects, including human health, economic, and social effects on minority populations and low-income populations when such analysis is required by NEPA. - Making sure that mitigation measures outlined or analyzed in environmental assessments, EISs, and Records of Decision, whenever feasible, address disproportionately high and adverse environmental effects or proposed actions on minority populations and low-income populations. - Providing opportunities for community input in the NEPA process, including identifying potential effects and mitigation measures in consultation with affected communities and improving accessibility to public meetings, official documents, and notices to affected communities.

-2.1.3 U.S. Department of Transportation Order 5610.2(a)
+2.1.3 U.S. Department of Transportation Order 5610.2C

-The USDOT issued an update to Order 5610.2 (a), Actions to Address Environmental Justice in Minority Populations and Low-Income Populations, on May 10, 2012.
+The USDOT issued Order 5610.2C, Actions to Address Environmental Justice in Minority Populations and Low-Income Populations, on May 14, 2021.
 This order reaffirms the USDOT's commitment to environmental justice and clarifies aspects of the 1997 Environmental Justice Order.
 It describes how the objectives of environmental justice will be integrated into planning and programming, rulemaking, and policy formulation.
 The order sets forth steps to prevent disproportionately high and adverse effects on minority populations and low-income populations through environmental justice analyses conducted as part of federal transportation planning and NEPA provisions.
 It also describes the specific measures to be taken to address instances of disproportionately high and adverse effects and sets forth relevant definitions.